michaelrsweet/pappl/README.md

 service, either local to the computer or on your whole network, which can then be discovered and used by any application.

-PAPPL includes a tutorial showing how to migrate the `rastertopcl` driver from CUPS to a Printer Application, which can be used as a recipe for migrating any CUPS driver.
+PAPPL includes a tutorial showing how to migrate the `rastertohp` driver from CUPS to a Printer Application, which can be used as a recipe for migrating any CUPS driver.

+> Note: The tutorial and documentation is currently under development.
+Thank
+> you for your patience!

 PAPPL is licensed under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2 software (like older versions of CUPS),